jetbrains-academy/rustlings-course/Introduction/Getting started/Installation/task.md

 In this lesson and throughout the course, we’ll show some commands used in the terminal.
 Lines that you should enter in a terminal all start with `$`.
 You don’t need to type in the `$` character; it indicates the start of each command.
 Lines that don’t start with `$` typically show the output of the previous command.
 Additionally, PowerShell-specific examples will use <code>&gt;</code> rather than `$`.

 ### Rust Installation

+You need to set up the environment in the system, below are few things which you should do before the work.

 #### Unix
 1. In Terminal run the command to download Rust toolchain installer:
 ```text